openservicemesh/osm/README.md

 ### Project status

-OSM is under active development and is **NOT** ready for production workloads.
+OSM is under active development and is ready for production workloads.

 ### Support